-Fasting, a way of earning blessings and mercy of ALLAH has lots of benefits.
-Rewards of fasting are beyond just fulfilling a religious obligation.
-In following, we have collected some hadith which will illuminate rewards of Fasting.
+Fasting in Ramadan is a way of earning blessings, and the mercy of ALLAH has lots of benefits.
+The rewards of Fasting are beyond just fulfilling a religious obligation.
+In the following, we have collected some hadith that will illuminate the rewards of Fasting.

 (Al-Bukhaari, al-Fath, no. 1904; Saheeh al-Targheeb, 1/407).